Skip to content

 not for profit.

-We provide a wide range of national services on behalf of the NHS and local authorities, including talking therapies, crisis support, dementia care, supported housing, nursing care, and community wellbeing support.
+We provide a wide range of national services on behalf of the NHS and local authorities, including talking therapies, crisis support, dementia care, supported housing, nursing care, community wellbeing support, and mental health support for children and young people.

 We’re here so no one has to struggle alone.
 We’re a national non-profit providing high-quality integrated mental health and wellbeing services, placing people and communities at the heart of everything we do.